Women take center stage at powerful Globes ceremony

 Winfrey gave the night its emotional anchor, accepting her career-achievement award with a speech that wove together Hollywood's power as a storyteller and symbol with the need to address the current political and social moment.
 Although she never said "Trump," there was little doubt who she was referencing when she said, "We all know that the press is under siege these days."

-Winfrey crystallized and articulated a thread about female empowerment that stretched throughout the night.
+Winfrey, the first black woman to receive the Cecil B. DeMille Award, crystallized and articulated a thread about female empowerment that stretched throughout the night.
 That included a pair of wins for Hulu's "The Handmaid's Tale," about a dystopian reality where women are turned into unwilling surrogates; Nicole Kidman as an abused spouse in "Big Little Lies;" and Rachel Brosnahan in Amazon's new series "The Marvelous Mrs. Maisel," about a 1950s housewife braving the male-dominated world of standup comedy.

 Throughout, women's speeches were the stars of the show, defined by their clarity in pressing for tangible change -- not merely in Hollywood, but across society.